 [O]ne often finds clients with little or no half-moon showing, and it is not always possible to reveal the half-moon or lunular without a lengthy treatment.
 But in order to create the necessary effect, one can use a slightly deeper liquid polish, leaving a suitable unpolished curved base.
 This resembles the natural lunular so closely that the difference will hardly be noticed.

 By 1930, opaque (cream) nail polishes were becoming fashionable in Europe.
-Initially these cream polishes were made by European companies or smaller American firms that had a presence there and they only became more common in the United States after Revlon started up in 1932 and Cutex began selling them in 1934.
+Initially, these cream polishes were made by European companies or smaller American firms that had a presence in Europe.
+They only became more common in the United States after Revlon started up in 1932 and Cutex began selling them in 1934.

 See also: Northam Warren (Cutex)